drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 NB: This guide assumes MLA citation style.
 MLA style is certainly not the only (or best) citation style, but it is widely used in humanities courses.

-Send suggestions or warnings about broken links/inaccuracies to drewml at stedwards dot edu.
+Send suggestions or warnings about broken links or inaccuracies to drewml at stedwards dot edu.

 # A